10 Things to Consider Before Moving to Germany From the UK

 Looking to move to Germany from the UK?
-From housing, healthcare, and transport to driving and Visas: we go over 10 things to consider before book your removals to Germany, so you’re fully informed ahead of your big international move.
+From housing, healthcare, and transport to driving and Visas: we go over 10 things to consider before booking your removals to Germany, so you’re fully informed ahead of your big international move.

 According to the latest estimates, there are more than 107,000 UK Citizens currently living in Germany.
 But if you’re looking to join your fellow expats in the Land of Ideas, there are a few things you’ll need to consider first.

 And remember, once the plan is in motion and you know you’ll be moving, use Compare My Move to get connected with local removal companies to move you to your new life abroad.

 The top 3 areas with the biggest share of the more than 107,000 UK Citizens currently in Germany are Berlin, Oberbayern (Upper Bavaria), and Darmstadt.
 Let’s look at the best places to live in these 3 top areas.